stefarine/smart_food_dispenser/Deployment/step6.md

-# Step 6: Imamge Capture and Analysis
+# Step 6: Image Capture and Analysis

 ### In this part we will show you how to set up your portable computer to take pictures from the webcam, send them to a Google Cloud Storage, and analyze them to detect if there is a dog.